 - In a large oven proof skillet, melt butter over medium-high heat.
 Add chicken, skin side down, and sear on both sides for 2-3 minutes until golden brown.
 Remove to a plate.

 - Add potatoes to skillet, mix with drippings and salt and pepper.
 Place in oven for 20 minutes, stirring occasionally until potatoes are cooked and slightly brown.
-Add asparagus and chicken and return to oven for about 20-25 minutes.
+Add chicken and return to oven for about 20-25 minutes until meat thermometer reads 165º.